rjvdw/advent-of-code/2018/README.md

 * For part 2 of day 2, it might be more efficient to construct a binary search tree.
 * The solution for day 7 has quite some duplication.
+* The MinMax struct from day 10 can be generalized further and then moved to the helpers.
+(Or maybe such a lib already exists?)

 [workflows-CI-badge]: https://github.com/rjvdw/advent-of-code/workflows/CI%202018/badge.svg